vmshade/vmshade/README.md

 # Hey, I'm vmshade

-im a Frontend Developer and Hardware Engineer
+Im a Frontend Developer and Hardware Engineer

-i love to build stuff, break stuff and fix stuff
+I love to build stuff, break stuff and fix stuff

 ---